-Grants are available from both the Federal and State governments as well as UW-Madison for undergraduate students working towards a first bachelor degree.
+Grants are available from both the Federal and State governments as well as UW-Madison for undergraduate students working towards a first bachelor’s degree.
 General eligibility is based on financial need as determined by submitting the FAFSA unless otherwise noted below.
 Grants do not need to be repaid.

 Federal Pell Grant

-Awarded to undergraduate students with significant financial need.
+Offered to undergraduate students with significant financial need.
 Eligibility and annual amounts are determined by Congress and can change from year to year.

 Supplemental Educational Opportunity Grant (SEOG)

-Awarded to undergraduate students with the greatest financial need; helps to supplement the Pell Grant.
+Offered to undergraduate students with the greatest financial need; helps to supplement the Pell Grant.

 Federal TEACH Grant

-Awarded to teacher education students who are formally admitted to a “high-need” teacher education program and who meet specific academic requirements.
+Offered to teacher education students who are formally admitted to a “high-need” teacher education program and who meet specific academic requirements.
 This grant requires a separate application and more information can be found on the School of Education’s website.

-Wisconsin residents may also be eligible for:
+Through The Higher Educational Aids Board (HEAB), Wisconsin residents may also be eligible for:

 Talent Incentive Program (TIP) Grant